wp-plugins/wp-essentials/readme.txt

 **Google Maps**

 * Easily include multiple Google Maps throughout your site either as a shortcode or a sidebar widget.
-* Includes options for setting the address, zoom level, etc.
+* Includes options for setting the address, zoom level, custom marker, etc.

 **The 'Email' Button**